is part of the Informa Markets Division of Informa PLC

 Products containing ingredients made with or sourced from genetically modified materials or bioengineered ingredients should include a statement of source for transparency.

-Foods and dietary supplements for human and/or pet consumption may not contain synthetic cannabinoids or any other synthetic constituents of the hemp plant.
+Foods and dietary supplements for human and/or pet consumption may not contain more than .3% THC (delta-9), or any other version of THC above the expected, minute naturally-occurring amounts as found in full spectrum hemp extracts.